jhthorsen/mojo-ioloop-readwritefork/README.md

     $fork->on(read => sub { my ($fork, $buf) = @_; });

-Emitted when the child has written a chunk of data to STDOUT or STDERR.
+Emitted when the child has written a chunk of data to STDOUT or STDERR, and neither "stderr" nor "stdout" is set in the ["conduit"](#conduit).

 ## spawn